KimDaeSeong8721/WWDC22/README.md

 # WWDC22

-## 🍎 WWDC 2021 Swift Student Challenge Winner 🎉
+## 🍎 WWDC 2022 Swift Student Challenge Winner 🎉

-##Difference between high tide and low tide
+## Difference between high tide and low tide

 Before we start, please play it on the horizontal screen.